Acadia Healthcare Leadership

 Chairman & Chief Executive Officer

 Joey A. Jacobs joined Acadia in February 2011 and has served as the Chairman of the Acadia board of directors and as Acadia’s Chief Executive Officer since that time.
 Mr. Jacobs has extensive experience in the behavioral health industry.
-He co-founded Psychiatric Solutions, Inc. (“PSI”) and served as Chairman, President and Chief Executive Officer of PSI from April 1997 to November 2010.
+Prior to joining the Company in 2011, he co-founded Psychiatric Solutions, Inc. (“PSI”) and served as Chairman, President and Chief Executive Officer of PSI from April 1997 to November 2010.
 Prior to founding PSI, Mr. Jacobs served for 21 years in various capacities with Hospital Corporation of America (“HCA,” also formerly known as Columbia and Columbia/HCA), most recently as President of the Tennessee Division.
 Mr. Jacobs’ background at HCA also included serving as president of HCA’s Central Group, vice president of the Western Group, assistant vice president of the Central Group and assistant vice president of the Salt Lake City Division.
-The board of directors of Acadia believes that Mr. Jacob’s qualifications to serve as a director include his 35 years of experience in the health care industry.
+Mr. Jacobs serves on the board of directors of Cumberland Pharmaceuticals, Inc. and Mental Health Management, Inc.

-Brent Turner joined Acadia in February 2011 and has served as a Co-President of Acadia since that time.
+Brent Turner joined Acadia in February 2011 and served as a Co-President of the Company from that time until April 2012 when he was named President.
 Previously, Mr. Turner served as the Executive Vice President, Finance and Administration of PSI from August 2005 to November 2010 and as the Vice President, Treasurer and Investor Relations of PSI from February 2003 to August 2005.
-From late 2008 through 2010, Mr. Turner also served as a Division President of PSI overseeing facilities in Texas, Illinois, and Minnesota.
+From late 2008 through 2010, Mr. Turner also served as a Division President of PSI overseeing facilities in Texas, Illinois and Minnesota.
 From 1996 until January 2001, Mr. Turner was employed by Corrections Corporation of America, a private prison operator, serving as Treasurer from 1998 to 2001.

 Chief Operating Officer

 Ron Fincher joined Acadia in February 2011 and has served as Acadia’s Chief Operating Officer since that time.
 Previously, Mr. Fincher served as PSI’s Chief Operating Officer from October 2008 to November 2010.
 As Chief Operating Officer of PSI, Mr. Fincher oversaw hospital operations for 95 facilities.
-He had served PSI as a Division President since April 2003.
-As a Division President, Mr. Fincher was responsible for managing the operations of multiple inpatient behavioral health care facilities owned by the Company.
+Mr. Fincher served PSI as a Division President from April 2003 to October 2008.
+As a Division President, Mr. Fincher was responsible for managing the operations of multiple inpatient behavioral healthcare facilities owned by PSI.
 Prior to joining PSI, Mr. Fincher served as a Regional Vice President of Universal Health Services, Inc. from 2000 until 2003.

 Chief Financial Officer